canada-ca/tracker/scanners/subdomain-takeover/README.md

 Provider fingerprint data is stored in:

-- `internal/detect/data/cname_fingerprints.json`
+- `internal/fingerprints/data/cname_fingerprints.json`
-- `internal/detect/data/ns_fingerprints.json`
+- `internal/fingerprints/data/ns_fingerprints.json`

-The service embeds and validates these files at startup (`detect.LoadFingerprints`).
+The service embeds and validates these files at startup (`fingerprints.Load`).

 For CNAME body matching: